Canadian insurance tax guide: Are your insurance premiums tax deductible?

 1,200,000

-monthly users
+monthly active users

-11 years
+12 years

-You may be surprised that you can claim insurance premiums on your taxes.
+You may be surprised that you can claim certain insurance premiums on your taxes.
 However, some expenses may only be deductible under specific conditions, such as if you’re self-employed.
 Utilize this insurance tax guide to discover which premiums you can and cannot claim.

-2025 tax season basics
+2026 tax season basics

 Tax season in Canada runs from February to April, giving you approximately two months to prepare and submit your income tax and benefit return.

-February 24, 2025, marks the first day you can file your 2024 income tax return online.Â
+February 23, 2026, marks the first day you can file your 2025 income tax return online.

-April 30, 2025, is the official deadline for most people to file tax returns and pay any owed tax.
-It’s important to file and pay by the due date to avoid penalties or interest fees.Â
+April 30, 2026, is the official deadline for most people to file tax returns and pay any owed tax.
+It’s important to file and pay by the due date to avoid penalties or interest fees.

-Tax deductible insurance premiums in Canada
+Which insurance premiums are tax-deductible in Canada for 2026?

 You can claim some of your insurance premiums as tax deductions.
 However, your eligibility will depend on the type of insurance and your personal circumstances.